 'The sudden glowing of poetic experience'.

-One more thing before closing.
-Echoing Stanley Moss in a perhaps indeterminate way, the following translation appears in the same issue of PNR.
+Echoing Stanley Moss in an indeterminate way, the following translation appears in the same issue of PNR.
 These poems are part of a series announced last year by the editors, and are offered by New Zealand poet John Gallas.
 The series is titled 'Mondo de Kvar Anguloj' (World of Four Corners), with the first entry titled 'Mondo de arboj'.
 The editors write:

 In coming issues of PN Review, John Gallas will contribute to the 'Reports' pages five-poem anthologies of translations from many corners of the world.
 He is, after all, the author of The Song Atlas.
 Esperanto provides our titles going forward.
 The next five are proposed as: